Fabxx/GSG/README.md

 In this script are also documented the `WINEDLLOVERRIDES` and the `winetricks` packages to use for a specific case.

+I've also included a game setup document that indicates for each tested game what packages are required and how to setup the games to work.

 # What it does

 -Allows you to configure the script with a text editor